4lejandrito/react-guitar/README.md

 }
 ```

-See https://react-guitar.com/storybook/?path=/story/guitar--theming for an in teractive example.
+See https://react-guitar.com/storybook/?path=/story/guitar--theming for an interactive example.

 By default the guitar is styled as a Spanish guitar but some other themes are available: